py5coding/py5book/content/hybrid_programming.md

 Numpy array and Java array conversion is a bit more complex.

 If your hybrid programming function returns a Java array, it cannot be automatically converted to a numpy array.
-If you want to convert a Java array to a read-only numpy array and you know the Java array is not jagged, you can convert it with a call to `np.asarray()`.
-If the Java array is jagged, the call to `np.asarray()` will raise an exception.
+If you want to convert a Java array to a read-only numpy array and you know the Java array is rectangular, you can convert it with a call to `np.asarray()`.
+If the Java array is not rectangular (i.e., a [jagged array](https://en.wikipedia.org/wiki/Jagged_array)), the call to `np.asarray()` will raise an exception.

 When a numpy array is passed to Java, it will be copied to a Java array.
 The dtype must match the data type used for the array in the Java function signature.
 The below table lists the data type equivalents.